duckietown/gym-duckietown-agent/README.md

 ## Building

-Docker images for x86 and ARM are automatically rebuilt from this GitHub repository, however you can also rebuild themwhen you make changes to the code.
+Docker images for x86 and ARM are automatically rebuilt from this GitHub repository, however you should rebuild them locally when you want to test changes to the code.

-To do so, first `cd` to the root directory of this project on your local machine.
-Then, depending on which platform you are targeting, run one of the following commands:
+To do so, first `cd` to the project directory on your local machine.
+Then, depending on whether you are targeting ARM/x86 or GPU, run one of the following commands:

 ### ARM/x86